There are three steps to owning gold in BullionVault. Most people can complete the process in about 15 minutes of their own time.

 Yes, all users have a right of withdrawal.
 But there are good reasons to leave your property inside the vault - where it could not be physically safer - pending exceptional economic or financial circumstances.

-Holding your gold and silver inside accredited vaults in the form of large, market-approved bars means they retain maximum resale value.
+Holding your gold, silver, platinum and palladium inside accredited vaults in the form of large, market-approved bars means they retain maximum resale value.
 Because there is no physical movement when you deal, there are no shipping fees.
 Transaction costs are further reduced because you don't pay the fabrication costs and dealer mark-ups associated with "retail" units such as gold coins or small bars.
 Nor do you suffer the hassle, risks or costs of trying to care for your metal yourself outside specialist facilities.

 Keeping your property inside secure bullion vaults could also make it more valuable to you amid a genuine crisis.
 History shows that gold commonly becomes unusable if physically held in a country where social or economic crisis has struck, because it exposes the owner to great risks, either through confiscation, personal safety or physical loss.
 Since nowhere can guarantee to remain permanently immune from crisis, it is also sensible to retain a degree of flexibility, and this is why BullionVault offers a choice of gold storage locations.
 We also use a vault manager and technology which allow the choice of storage locations to be extended by us as geopolitical circumstances change.

-In addition to these strategic reasons for avoiding personal custody of gold and silver, there are tactical ones:-
+In addition to these strategic reasons for avoiding personal custody of gold, silver, platinum and palladium, there are tactical ones:-

 Using BullionVault overcomes these problems.
 It is very efficient for those people who want gold for financial and safety reasons.
 Should you choose to take possession, the extra fees incurred are detailed on our tariff.
-In the meantime, the sound and secure presence of your physical gold and silver inside the vault is proven, each day, by the Daily Audit.
+In the meantime, the sound and secure presence of your physical bullion inside the vault is proven, each day, by the Daily Audit.